ODBC on Linux and UNIX platforms

 This document contains all the information you need to get started accessing ODBC data sources on Linux and UNIX platforms.
-The document provides background information about ODBC and its implementation on Linux and UNIX, describes the unixODBC ODBC Driver Manager in detail and lists some commonly used Linux/UNIX applications and interfaces that support ODBC.
+The document provides background information about ODBC and its implementation on Linux and UNIX, describes the unixODBC Driver Manager in detail, and lists some commonly used Linux and UNIX applications that support ODBC.

 Contents